Vip0r/varta_storage/README.md

 -- | --
 `sensor` | Shows various information's from the VARTA Batteries like current charge/discharge power, state of charge, maintenance informations, fan status, totals for consumption, power to grid and power from grid

+## HACS Installation
+1. Follow the official [HACS Docuementation](https://www.hacs.xyz/docs/faq/custom_repositories/) to add this repository as a custom repository
+2. Search "VARTA Storage" in the HACS Store
+3. Download the integration

-## Installation
+## Manual Installation

 1. Using the tool of choice open the directory for your HA configuration (where you find `configuration.yaml`).
-1. If you do not have a `custom_components` directory there, you need to create it.
+2. If you do not have a `custom_components` directory there, you need to create it.
-1. In the `custom_components` directory create a new folder called `varta_storage`.
+3. In the `custom_components` directory create a new folder called `varta_storage`.
-1. Download _all_ the files from the `custom_components/varta_storage/` directory in this repository.
+4. Download _all_ the files from the `custom_components/varta_storage/` directory in this repository.
-1. Place the files you downloaded in the new directory you created.
+5. Place the files you downloaded in the new directory you created.
-1. Restart Home Assistant
+6. Restart Home Assistant
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "VARTA Storage"
+7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "VARTA Storage"

 ## Configuration is done in the UI